What could have caused the plane crash that reportedly killed Wagner warlord Yevgeny Prigozhin? | KRDO

 Was this payback?

-The crash comes exactly two months to the day after Prigozhin’s attempted mutiny against Russia’s military leadership.
+The crash came two months to the day after Prigozhin’s attempted mutiny against Russia’s military leadership.

-Prigozhin and his Wagner troops had seized key military sites and marched toward Moscow, where the Kremlin had deployed heavily armed troops to the streets.
+Back in June, Prigozhin and his Wagner troops seized key military sites and marched toward Moscow, where the Kremlin had deployed heavily armed troops to the streets.
 But before they could face off, a deal was struck that ended the rebellion and sent Prigozhin and his fighters to neighboring Belarus.

 It marked the biggest challenge to Russian President Vladimir Putin’s rule in 23 years.
 But it also painted a target on Prigozhin’s back, with some experts speculating the warlord was a dead man walking.